Deep-MI/FastSurfer/README.md

 * -- seg_log: Name and location for the log-file for the segmentation (FastSurferCNN)
 * --clean_seg: Flag to clean up FastSurferCNN segmentation
 * --no_cuda: Flag to disable CUDA usage in FastSurferCNN (no GPU usage, inference on CPU)
 * --batch: Batch size for inference.
-Default: 16
+Default: 16.
+Lower this to reduce memory requirement
 * --order: Order of interpolation for mri_convert T1 before segmentation (0=nearest, 1=linear(default), 2=quadratic, 3=cubic)

 ### Surface pipeline arguments (optional)